Intelligent-Silicon/AutoUnattend/README.md

 ```
 processorArchitecture="x86" represents 32bit CPU's made by Intel and AMD.
 processorArchitecture="amd64" represents 64bit CPU's made by Intel and AMD.
+processorArchitecture="arm" represents 32bit Arm CPU's made under licence from Arm.
+processorArchitecture="arm64" represents 64bit Arm CPU's made under licence from Arm.
 publicKeyToken="31bf3856ad364e35" represents the "token" for a public key used to sign a dll or .net assembly by Microsoft to help mitigate dll/assembly hijacking during the Windows installation process.
 language="neutral" indicates that the UI (User Interface) language should be determined by the system's default language settings specified in the Component "Microsoft-Windows-International-Core-WinPE"
 versionScope="nonSxS" refers to "Non-SxS" aka Non Side-by-Side dll's or assemblies, which is another attempt to mitigate the effects of dll/assembly hijacking during the Windows installation process.
 ```

-"31bf3856ad364e35" is a 16-character hexadecimal PublicKeyToken string used by Microsoft to sign dll's and assemblies in the .NET Framework.
+"31bf3856ad364e35" is a 16-character hexadecimal from the last 8 bytes of the SHA-1 hash of the PublicKeyToken string used by Microsoft to sign dll's and assemblies in the .NET Framework.
 It's similiar to the dwflag ```LOAD_LIBRARY_REQUIRE_SIGNED_TARGET``` used with the [LoadLibraryEx Windows API (Application Programmer Interface)](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa) in an attempt to mitigate the hijacking of dll's and assemblies as described [here](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-security).
+More information on publicKeyToken can be found [here](https://learn.microsoft.com/en-us/windows/win32/sbscs/application-manifests#assemblyIdentity).

-"nonSxS" is a switch to force dll's or .net assemblies to be loaded in an exclusive manner similar to the dwflag ```LOAD_LIBRARY_AS_DATAFILE_EXCLUSIVE``` used with the [LoadLibraryEx Windows API (Application Programmer Interface)](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa) in an attempt to mitigate the hijacking of dll's and assemblies as described [here](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-security).
+"nonSxS" is a switch to force dll's or .net assemblies to be loaded in an exclusive manner similar to those described in the [remarks section concerning the Search Path](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa#searching-for-dlls-and-dependencies) used with the [LoadLibraryEx Windows API (Application Programmer Interface)](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa) in an attempt to mitigate the hijacking of dll's and assemblies as described [here](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-security).
 After Windows installation, SXS dll's can be found in the ```%systemroot%\WinSxS``` folder.
 An application's Manifest can control the use of SXS dll's and assemblies.
-More information [here](https://en.wikipedia.org/wiki/Side-by-side_assembly)
+More information [here](https://learn.microsoft.com/en-us/windows/win32/sbscs/application-manifests#assemblyIdentity)

-a 16-character hexadecimal string that identifies a particular key pair used for digital signatures.
-This key pair is used to ensure the integrity and authenticity of the assemblies